heokhe/svmd/README.md

 ```js
 import 'svmd/dist/svmd.css';
 ```
-> **Note**: `svmd.css` file bundles the styles of every single component.
-It's better to use something like PurgeCSS to remove unwanted CSS code.
+> **Note**: `svmd.css` file includes styles for every single component.
+It is recommended to use tools like PurgeCSS to remove unwanted CSS code.

 ## Customization
 Use the following approach: